atkirtland/kindlespoof/README.md

 sudo python3 -m http.server 80
 ```

-Apparently the file devices look for changes; mine definitely looked for wifistub-eink.html and wifiredirect.html.
+Binding to port 80 generally requires elevated privileges.
+Running Python as root carries risk, so run this only from a directory containing files you intend to serve, stop it when finished, and do not expose it to an untrusted network.

+The path requested appears to vary between devices or firmware versions.
+Mine definitely requested `kindle-wifi/wifistub-eink.html` and `kindle-wifi/wifiredirect.html`; the other files are retained for compatibility until their necessity is better understood.

-4. unblock UFW for local hotspot traffic with `sudo ufw allow in on wlp4s0`
+4. Allow local hotspot traffic through UFW with `sudo ufw allow in on wlp4s0`.
-5. access calibre content server on `10.42.0.1:8090/mobile` after changing the preferences from 8080.
+5. Access the calibre content server from the Kindle at `10.42.0.1:8090/mobile` after changing its port from 8080.

+## Cleanup

+When finished:

+1. Stop the HTTP server.
+2. Remove the three entries added to `/etc/hosts`, then restart NetworkManager.
+3. Remove the firewall exception with `sudo ufw delete allow in on wlp4s0`.
+4. Bring down the hotspot with `nmcli con down ForKindle` (and delete the connection if you no longer need it).